The potato hack works best when you prepare your potatoes in a bland way. You actually want it bland for a reason.

 Only if you promise you will listen to the “Ketchup Song” each time!

-This song is terrible, but I’d hang with these chickas in a heart beat.
+This song is terrible, but I’d hang out with these high-energy chickas.

 (Even if it meant I had learn this terrible dance!)